Does my car insurance cover shopping cart damage?

 When you notice that you have experienced shopping cart damage, report it to your insurance company right away.

-If you wait too long, it might be hard to identify where you were, the estimated time it took place, and any other relevant details that are requested when you file the claim.
+If you wait too long, it might be hard to identify where you were, the estimated time it took place, and any other relevant details that are requested when you file an insurance claim.

 What is the estimated cost for repairs?

 Once you have a claim opened with insurance, they will have you go to a mechanic or collision shop.
-It will allow for the damages to be identified and logged, and a total cost of repairs to be established.
+It will allow for the damages to be identified and logged, and a total repair cost to be established.
 The estimate is an important part of the process.

 There might be a simple paintless dent repair that can be made, which could cost under a hundred dollars.
 In such an instance, it is more cost-effective for you to pay for the repair on your own.

-You can still file a claim, but when it comes down to who pays for the repairs, you let the insurance company know that you will take care of it.
+You can still file an insurance claim, but when it comes down to who pays for the repairs, you let the insurance company know that you will take care of it.

 Who is at fault?